EStxuss/Dactyl-Manuform-Hub-PCB/README.md

-Update 1/20/2025: I've ordered these from JLCPCB and used them in a keyboard and no problems were found.
+Wired version has been tested.
+Wireless version has been ordered from manufacturuer and hasn't been tested

 I'm not an electrical engineer.
 I'm open to suggestions for changes
 # dactyl-mcu-pcb-mounts